ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 AutoDock Vina uses an iterated local search global optimizer combined with a semi-empirical scoring function.
 It calculates the affinity of small molecule ligands to receptor pockets using steric, hydrophobic, and hydrogen bonding terms.

 ---

+## UPGMA (Unweighted Pair Group Method) (Phylogenetics)
+**Date:** July 22, 2025

+UPGMA is a simple agglomerative clustering method for phylogenetic tree construction.
+It assumes a constant rate of evolution (molecular clock hypothesis) and produces a rooted, ultrametric tree.

+---